How to Spot Content Theft on Social Media and Elsewhere

 I noticed that even some of social media’s most active influencers share stolen content.
 How come?
 Why do they do it?

-people are not always ignorant or complicit – they just don’t notice that content is stolen.
+People are not always ignorant or complicit – they usually just don’t notice that content is stolen.

 1. No attribution, credits or proper context.
 The “source” link is often misleading

-2. “Source” hosted on blogger.com/blogspot.com or another crappy free hosting platform
+2. “Source” hosted on third party site like Pinterest, Reddit or Imgur or another crappy user generated content platform

 3. Site linked is full of ads above the fold, you have to scroll to see the actual content